osteele/ixlab/20-serial-1/README.md

    number in the console.
 4. Upload `2b_send_loop`.
 Observe that the number changes in the Processing console.
-5. Ask the class how to keep track of the next value, so that `loop()` sends a 0 the first time that it is called, then a 1, etc. The answer is in `2c_send_variable`.
+5. Question: how to eliminate the `for` loop, and change it so that instead `loop()` sends a 0 the first time that it is called, then a 1, etc. The answer is in `2c_send_variable`.
 Observe (in the Processing console) that the number progresses from …, 253, 254, 255 back to 0, 1, 2, ….
 Why is this?
 6. Run `p3a_read_and_draw`, to display a circle whose radius is driven by the Arduino.
+(We could also use `map` to scale the circle to the size of the canvas.)
 7. Add a `delay(100)` to the Arduino sketch.
 (This is `3a_send_variable_delay`.)
    Why does the circle in the Processing sketch flicker?
 How can this be fixed?
    (The answer is in `p3b_read_retain_and_draw`).
+8. Upload `3b_send_pot_overflow`.
+Now the pot that is connected to the Arduino controls the size of the Processing circle.
+Why does the size reset four times as your turn the pot all the way?
+9. Upload `3c_send_pot_scaled`.
+Now one revolution of the pot changes the size for smallest to largest.
+We could have used `map` instead of dividing by four.

 ### Processing to Arduino